binary-cats/laravel-lob-webhooks/README.md

 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

+**Due to the apparent differences between MailGun sandbox and production environment event casing, the package will ALWAYS cast mailgun events to lowercase - so your configured keys must be lowercase, too**

 ### Handling webhook requests using jobs
 If you want to do something when a specific event type comes in you can define a job that does the work.
 Here's an example of such a job: